Tahani1111/Hotel-Operations-Analysis/README.md

 ## Modeling
 The model is a star schema.
-There are 5-dimension tables and 1 fact table.
-The dimension tables are all joined to the fact table to-many relationship.
+There are 9-dimension tables and 1 fact table.
+The dimension tables are all joined to the fact table one to-many relationship.
 ![](model.png)